Anime181/Demo/README.md

 # Demo
-Somrthing coola nd dashing is to happen get ready.
+Something cool and dashing is going to happen get ready.